 Bookings are not required except for ten mosques with high demand and limited space.
 You can book Isyak/Tarawih prayer slots here or via the Muslim.sg app.

 Want to refresh your memory on how to perform the terawih prayer?
 Here is a step-by-step guide that you can follow!

 Usolli sunnata-taraawiihi rak'ataini lillah ta'ala

-If you are praying in a congregation, the intentions for Terawih prayer are as follows.
+If you pray in a congregation, the intentions for terawih prayer are as follows.
 The one who is leading the prayer as an Imam would recite:

 أُصَلِّي سُنَّةَ التَراوِيحِ رَكعَتَينِ إِمَامًا لِلَّهِ تَعَالَى